AlexWangVT/digital_twin_aimsun_eco_routing/README.md

 Vehicle_Fleet need to be manualy changed in the script `script_Modify_CAV_percentage_all_scenario_based_on_scenario_name` around line 15.

 Demand_Percentage(%),	Prediction_Horizon(min) and	Eco_Routing_with_Travel_Time(0/1) of a scenario can be quickly set by the scenario name.
 This will be done by script `script_Modify_CAV_percentage_all_scenario_based_on_scenario_name`, which is already in the simulation package.
-For example, `DT_Mixed_Fleet_D100_P5` represent a 100% demand, 5min prediction horizon and eco-routing scenario; `DT_Mixed_Fleet_Travel_Time_D50_P10` represent a 50% demand, 10min prediction horizon and travel time routing scenario. (`Travel_Time` needs to be explicitly shown in the scenario name to represent the travel time routing).
-After setting the correct scenario name, right-click the target scenario and choose `scripts->script_Modify_CAV_percentage_all_scenario_based_on_scenario_name`, this will automaticly extract parameters from the scenario name and populate all needed fields and attributes to the experiments under the target scenario.
+For example, `DT_Mixed_Fleet_D100_P5` represent a 100% demand, 5min prediction horizon and eco-routing scenario; `DT_Mixed_Fleet_Travel_Time_D50_P10` represent a 50% demand, 10min prediction horizon and travel time routing scenario. (`Travel_Time` needs to be explicitly present in the scenario name to represent the travel time routing).
+After setting the correct scenario name, right-click the target scenario and choose `scripts->script_Modify_CAV_percentage_all_scenario_based_on_scenario_name`, this will automaticly extract parameters from the scenario name and populate all needed fields and attributes to all the experiments under the target scenario.

 After setting all experiment variables, you can launch all experiments (now there are 11 in each scenario for 11 different CAV penetration) in batch mode in one scenario by right-clicking the scenario and choose `scripts->script_Execute_replications_in_the_target_scenario`.
 You may also use `script_Execute_all_replications_in_all_scenario` to launch all experiments in multiple scenarios by providing scenario ids.